smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 }
 {% endhighlight %}

+### Range and Random Attributes

 ``Range`` and ``Random`` are two special cases for specifying numbers.

 ``Range`` generates test cases between a starting point, an end point and optionally the step size between each test case.
-In the example below, I use ``Range`` starting at 2 and going to 10 in steps of 2 to produce cases using 2, 4, 6, 8, 10.
+In the example below, I use ``Range`` starting at 2 and going to 10 in steps of 2 to produce the cases 2, 4, 6, 8, 10.

-``Random`` generates a number of test cases using random numbers, optionally between between two values.
-The example below generates a random number between 0 and 10 for 5 test cases.

 {% highlight csharp %}
 using NUnit.Framework;

 [TestFixture]
-public class ValuesAttributeStringCalculatorTests {
+public class RangeStringCalculatorTests {

     [Test]
     public void Add_EvenNumbersBetweenTwoAndTen_ReturnsTheNumber(